 This essay discusses combined care protocols for herniated disc treatment.
-We will explain combined care and detail its benefits and downsides to provide a truthful view of its overall efficacy, safety and value.
+We will explain combined care for herniated discs and detail its benefits and downsides to provide a truthful view of its overall efficacy, safety and value.

 What is combined care and how can it be utilized to treat a herniated spinal disc?
 Combined care is defined as using an assortment of medical, complementary and alternative care regimens together to achieve pain relief.
 Patients can choose to focus on particular treatments or may use a wide range of therapies from the traditional medical sector, the complementary medical sector or the alternative healthcare sector.

 Combined care can be custom-tailored to suit each patient’s needs and exact pain profile.
 The components of the care plan can be easily adjusted or changed based on positive or negative results.
 To simplify treatment, many patients attend sessions at interdisciplinary practices where many therapies are offered under one roof.
 Other patients choose to select each care provider independently and do not mind the extra work necessary to travel regularly for each therapy session.